 When a parent or carer seeks a place in a state school and this is refused, there is a right to appeal against the decision to an independent appeals panel.

 Details of the appeals process are outlined as follows:

 Nottinghamshire's Annual Consultation on Admission Arrangements

 Every year, at the autumn term governing body meeting, an important agenda item is the consultation about the admission arrangements for community and voluntary controlled schools.
-The current consultation is in relation to the admission arrangements for 2020/2021 and will run from 1st October 2018 to 31st January 2019.
+The current consultation is in relation to the admission arrangements for 2020/2021 and will run until 15th January 2019.
 The proposed admissions arrangements for 2020/21 are available below and also on the Nottinghamshire County Council website.
 If you wish to respond to this consultation please do so by visiting www.nottinghamshire.gov.uk/admissionsconsultation .
 Further details with regard to the consultation can be found in the documents at the end of this page.